Selecting Energy Efficient Inputs using Graph Structure: Graph Structure Based Input Selection

 The first constraint ensures that precisely $m$ locations are chosen to be distribution centers.
 The second constraint ensures that each location to be supplied is assigned to a single distribution center.
 The third constraint ensures locations to be supplied are only assigned to distribution centers that are opened.\\

-Even large instances ($n \approx 1000$) of the FLP stated as an ILP in Eq. \eqref{eq:flp} can be solved efficiently with ILP solvers such as the GNU Linear Programming Kit \cite{glpk}.
-Moreover, recent efforts have developed specialized algorithms to approximately solve the FLP with an approximation guarantee \cite{jain2002new}.
-Alternatives to the ILP should be used for very large problems.
-In the following section, the facility location problem is mapped to the input selection problem for a dynamical system described by a graph.
+Even large instances ($n \approx 1000$) of the can be solved efficiently with ILP solvers such as the GNU Linear Programming Kit \citep{glpk}.
+For larger instances {of Eq. \eqref{eq:flp}}, one can use recently developed specialized algorithms to approximately solve the FLP with an approximation guarantee \citep{jain2002new} efficiently.